scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 a different application:

 * ``FunctionTask`` is a *Task* that executes Python functions.
-Most Python functions declared in an existing library, package, or interactively can be converted to a ``FunctionTask`` by using Pydra decorator - ``mark.task``.
+Most Python functions declared in an existing library, package, or interactively in a terminal can be converted to a ``FunctionTask`` by using Pydra decorator - ``mark.task``.

   .. code-block:: python